alb473/SYSEN-5151-Team-3/README.md

 Team 3 Systems Engineering graduate student group project demonstrating the integration of a **Shiny App**, **REST API**, **Database**, and **AI Agent** for analyzing Credit Card Benefit Tracker data.

+## Problem Statement

+According to a 2025 CreditCards.com survey, 23% of rewards cardholders haven’t redeemed any rewards over the past year.
+- Reward credit card customers are missing out on “fee money” card issues providing for using their card
+- 50% of American adults have 2+ credit cards
+- Cardholders struggle to manage multiple credit cards and utilize all of the benefits offered

+## Team Goal

+To create a tool that helps users manage multiple credit cards to track and maximize rewards.

 ## 🎯 Project Overview

 This project showcases a complete data science pipeline that: